JiahuiDu1015/sqlalchemy-challenge/README.md

    Close the session.

 Part 2: Design the Climate App

+** results have been saved in app.python change.
-To do so, use Flask to create your routes as follows:
+   Run the Flask application  in a command by using python app.py To do so, use Flask to create your routes as follows:

 /